oneall/php-api-examples/README.md

 Usage
 -----

-You need to setup your OneAll Site Credentials in the **lib/config.ini** file before being able to use examples.
+Setup your OneAll Site Credentials in the **lib/config.ini** file before being able to use examples.

 Documentation
 -------------